Bell-Wang/quilt_insight/README.md

 <img src="./images/quilt_data.png" width="500">

-Rich Inman's Data Engineering Project for Insight-SV-Jan-2017.
+### Rich Inman's Data Engineering Project for Insight-SV-Jan-2017.

-The project was a consulting project for a company called [Quilt Data](https://www.quiltdata.com).

-Quilt is a data package manager.
+The project was a consulting project for a company called [Quilt Data](https://www.quiltdata.com). `quilt` is a data package manager.
 You can use data packages from the community, or publish packages for others to use.

 `quilt` is the command-line client that builds, retrieves, and stores packages.
 Prior to my [Insight Data Engineering project](http://insightdataengineering.com/), `quilt` contained a Python client that allowed users working in python on a single machine to quickly and easily import data into Pandas DataFrames.
 For this purpose `quilt` stored data frames in a high-efficiency, memory-mapped binary format known as [HDF5](https://support.hdfgroup.org/HDF5/).
 This provided access to data frames [5X to 20X faster](http://wesmckinney.com/blog/pandas-and-apache-arrow/).

 Realizing that distributed conputing is quickly growing in popularity, Quilt Data decided that they would like to extend `quilt` client support to the [Apache Spark framework](http://spark.apache.org/), which was the primary thrust of my project.

+## Known Issues
+[Back to Table of Contents] (README.md#table-of-contents)

+- `Python 3.6` - Install fails due to missing HDF5 dependencies.
+Try Python 3.5.
+For example if you're using Anaconda, create a 3.5 environment: `conda create -n ENV python=3.5`.

 ##Repo directory structure
 [Back to Table of Contents] (README.md#table-of-contents)